By using our platform you agree to the following Terms and Conditions

 (a) the Customer must pay to the Provider any Charges in respect of Services provided to the Customer before the termination of the Agreement; and

 (b) the Provider must refund to the Customer any Charges paid by the Customer to the Provider in respect of Services that were to be provided to the Customer after the termination of the Agreement, without prejudice to the parties' other legal rights.

 1. Any notice from one party to the other party under these Terms and Conditions must be given by one of the following methods:

 (a) sent by email to the relevant email address specified through the Hosted Services, in which case the notice shall be deemed to be received upon receipt of the email by the recipient's email server; or

 (b) sent using the contractual notice mechanism incorporated into the Hosted Services, in which case the notice shall be deemed to be received upon dispatch, providing that, if the stated time of deemed receipt is not within Business Hours, then the time of deemed receipt shall be when Business Hours next begin after the stated time.

-	19.4 The Customer hereby agrees that the Provider may assign the Provider's contractual rights and obligations under the Agreement to any third party.
-The Customer must not without the prior written consent of the Provider assign, transfer or otherwise deal with any of the Customer's contractual rights or obligations under the Agreement.
+4. The Customer hereby agrees that the Provider may assign the Provider's contractual rights and obligations under the Agreement to any third party.
+The Customer must not without the prior written consent of the Provider, which shall not be unreasonably withheld, assign, transfer or otherwise deal with any of the Customer's contractual rights or obligations under the Agreement.

 (a) that statute or statutory provision as modified, consolidated and/or re-enacted from time to time; and